-Non-Discrimination
+Non-Discrimination and Equity

-In compliance with federal law, the district administers all education programs, employment activities and admissions without discrimination against any person on the basis of gender, race, gender identity, color, religion, national origin, age or disability.
+In compliance with federal law, the district administers all education programs, employment activities and admissions without discrimination against any person on the basis of gender, race, gender identity, color, religion, national origin, age, disability or sexual orientation.
 We have broad protections against discrimination as set forth in multiple Board policies.
 Parents and students who perceive any form of discrimination should report it to the school principal.
-Parents and students also should contact the principal to request assistance or accommodations to assure a non-discriminatory, inviting and inclusive school environment.
-See Board Policies regarding Prohibition Against Discrimination, Harassment and Bullying and Discrimination, Harassment and Bullying Complaint Process.
+Parents and students also should contact the principal to request assistance or accommodations to assure a non-discriminatory, inviting, inclusive and supportive school environment.